ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/07/12

-* Temperature management now resumes jobs and nodes suspended for overheating, after the temperature drops enough.
+* Temperature management now resumes jobs and nodes suspended for overheating, fter the temperature drops enough.

-Temperature management now turns fans on full proactively  the CPU temperature aproaches the maximum permitted.
+* **If your job is suspended to protect the computer hardware, please wait until it gets resumed automatically.
+This should not take longer than 5 to 10 minutes.
+Do not attempt to defeat these restrictions.**

+* We also increase the speed of the node fans proactively as the CPU temperatures increase.

 ### 2022/07/09